mdaveijk/s4/README.md

 # s4
 For my updates regarding the fourth semester.
-Contains the Book of Knowledge and the portfolio.
+Contains additional files to save space in the BoK.